Genpretz/KenshiPy/README.md

 # KenshiPy

-KenshiPy is a native DLL extension for [Kenshi](https://store.steampowered.com/app/233860/Kenshi/) that embeds a Python runtime and exposes selected portions of KenshiLib to Python via SWIG-generated bindings.
+KenshiPy is a DLL extension for [Kenshi](https://store.steampowered.com/app/233860/Kenshi/) that embeds a Python runtime and exposes selected portions of KenshiLib to Python via SWIG-generated bindings.

 The goal is to provide a Python scripting workflow to mod Kenshi and, hopefully, lowering the barrier to entry for utilizing KenshiLib through rapid iteration and scripting.